-- attests that the proposed project is complete and accurate, consistent with Clark University policies, agency terms and conditions, and application guidelines.
+- attest that the proposed project is complete and accurate, consistent with Clark University policies, agency terms and conditions, and application guidelines.

-- recommends to the Dean of Research whether the proposal constitutes a valid offer by the University to undertake the work under the terms defined by the application.
+- recommend to the Dean of Research whether the proposal constitutes a valid offer by the University to undertake the work under the terms defined by the application.